radiumsoftware/iridium/README.md

 # WARNING: This is currently prerelease software!

 Please note this is prerelease software and can only be used through bundler.
-It also requires git depenencies of rake-pipline and rake-pipeline-web-filers.
+It also requires git depenencies of various projects.
 It also requires CasperJS 1.0 RC1.
 If you don't have any of that installed then you can turn back now.
 CasperJS 1.0 can be installed with homebrew on mac.
 Here's how you can boostrap.

 First create a `Gemfile`